 \section{Determination of the Hubble parameter}

-Having the velocity field determined with~Eq.\,(\ref{eq::v_avg}) at time moment~$t$, one can estimate the `microscopic' Hubble parameter at that time moment.
-For this purpose, the profiles of velocity components are typically used, and the Hubble parameter is estimated as a slope of linear part of that profile~\cite{Baznat:2015eca, Zinchenko:2022tyg, Tsegelnik:2022eoz}.
+Having the velocity field determined with~Eq.\,(\ref{eq::v_avg}) at time moment~$t$, one can estimate the ``microscopic'' Hubble parameter at that time moment.
+For this purpose, the profiles of velocity components are typically used, and the Hubble parameter is estimated as a slope of the linear part of that profile~\cite{Baznat:2015eca, Zinchenko:2022tyg, Tsegelnik:2022eoz}.

-Here we use another approach, consisting of the analysis of statistical distributions of the directional derivatives of the velocity components~\cite{Voronyuk:2024ixl}.
+Here we use another approach consisting of the analysis of statistical distributions of the directional derivatives of the velocity components~\cite{Voronyuk:2024ixl}.
 It is based on transformation of the manifold of the velocity profiles contained in the whole fireball into statistical distribution of the derivatives

-With proper normalization it is probability density distribution of quantity $\partial_i v_i$ inside the fireball.
-The position of the non-trivial peak in that distribution corresponds to the average Hubble parameter in the fireball.
+With the proper normalization, this is the probability-density distribution of the quantity~$\partial_i v_i$ inside the fireball.
+The position of the nontrivial peak in that distribution corresponds to the average Hubble parameter in the fireball.

 The derivatives in~Eq.\,(\ref{eq::part_vi}) are the terms of the divergence~$\operatorname{div} \langle \vec{v}(\vec{x}, t) \rangle$ of the velocity field.
-The connection of this divergence with the `microscopic' Hubble parameter was discussed in~\cite{Baznat:2015eca, Zinchenko:2022tyg}.
+The connection of this divergence with the ``microscopic'' Hubble parameter was discussed in~Refs.\,\cite{Baznat:2015eca, Zinchenko:2022tyg}.

-For the velocity profiles appearing in the expanding fireball, the statistical distribution of the derivatives from~Eq.\,(\ref{eq::part_vi}) in general case consists of two peaks: one corresponds to the Hubble-like motion, another one emerges only after some time and corresponds to the non-linear regions at the edges of the velocity profile.
-A typical velocity profile and the correspondent histogram of the statistical distribution are shown in~Fig.\,\ref{fig:prof_vs_hist}.
+For the velocity profiles appearing in the expanding fireball, the statistical distribution of the derivatives from~Eq.\,(\ref{eq::part_vi}) in the general case consists of two peaks: one corresponds to Hubble-like motion and the other emerges only after some time and corresponds to the nonlinear regions at the edges of the velocity profile.
+A typical velocity profile and the corresponding histogram of the statistical distribution are shown in~Fig.\,\ref{fig:prof_vs_hist}.

-The task comes down to estimation of the position of the peak correspondent to the Hubble-like motion.
+The task comes down to estimation of the position of the peak corresponding to Hubble-like motion.
 The low~$\partial_i v_i$ peak, when it exists, is mainly pronounced for the~$\partial_z v_z$ derivative.
 We exclude cells forming the low~$\partial_z v_z$ peak from consideration.
 Then the position of the needed peak is obtained from Gaussian fit of the remaining histogram.
-The systematics connected with exclusion of the low~$\partial_z v_z$ peak, as well as with binning of the histogram are taken into account.
+The systematics connected with exclusion of the low~$\partial_z v_z$ peak, as well as with binning the histogram, are taken into account.